osu-mist/web-api-skeleton/readme.md

 Open with `File` -> `Open Project`.

+### Contrib Files

+Any code that contains intellectual property from a vendor should be stored in Github Enterprise instead of public Github.
+Make the name of the contrib repo in Github Enterprise follow this format using archivesBaseName in gradle.properties.

+    archivesBaseName-contrib

+Set the value of getContribFiles to yes in gradle.properties.

+    getContribFiles=yes

+Files in a Github Enterprise repo will be copied to this directory upon building the application.

+    gradle build

+Copies contrib repo files to:

+    /src/main/groovy/edu/oregonstate/mist/contrib/

 ### Configure

 Copy [configuration-example.yaml](configuration-example.yaml) to `configuration.yaml`.
 Modify as necessary, being careful to avoid committing sensitive data.